gitbrent/PptxGenJS/website/docs/api-tables.md

 -   Bullets and word-level formatting are supported inside table cells.
 Passing an array of objects with text/options values as the `text` value allows fine-grained control over the text inside cells.
 -   Available formatting options are here: [Text Options](/PptxGenJS/docs/api-text.html#text-options)

+## Table Row Height

+-   Use the `h` property to have row(s) divided evenly across the defined area
+-   Use the `rowH` property with an array of values to specify row heights (indexed 0-n)
+-   Omit both properties to have table rows consume only the space required for its contents

 ## Properties